vibertthio/portfolio/src/pages/words/2018-01-23-futureworks/index.md

 One of the focuses of TGM is the vision about merging of the physical and digital world.
 I think the first battle field would be in internet.
 And the webpage in WWW is the forefront of the internet world.

-I want to do research about how to extend the experience which I valued the most  in browser and webpages (music, visual effects, browsing and security) utilizing tangible interfaces.
+I want to do research about how to extend the experience which I valued the most  in browser and webpages (including music, visual effects, browsing and security) utilizing tangible interfaces.

 ## 2. My Future Research

-### Musical Experiences in Web
+### .Musical Experiences in Web

 ![](./1-1.png)